 CUCA was founded in its present form in 1921, although Conservative groups in Cambridge have existed since at least 1882.
 Since then, the Association has nurtured the talents of a great many men and women who have gone on to become leading figures in Conservative politics and thought.

-Four chairmen from the 1970s have since become MPs, among them Andrew Mitchell, Secretary of State for International Development, who is our current vice-president.
+Four chairmen from the 1970s have since become MPs, among them Andrew Mitchell, Secretary of State for International Development, who is a current vice-president.

 Recent CUCA additions to the Conservatives’ Parliamentary ranks include Greg Hands and Graham Stuart, both of whom were chairmen in the 1980s.
-A full list of former chairmen can be found elsewhere on the website, but look out for Tam Dalyell, Labour MP from 1962 to 2005!
+A full list of former chairmen can be found under the Alumni section, but look out for Tam Dalyell, Labour MP from 1962 to 2005!